 - as a caution – don’t wash your beekeeping clothing with other family clothing

 Cleaning your beekeeping suit a couple of times a season is a great way to protect your investment.
 This is also a good time to make a close inspection for any small “bee-sized” rips or tears.
+A little duct tape can often be a lifesaver.

-Storing Your Beekeeper Clothing
+Where to Store Your Beekeeper Clothing

 If at all possible, it is good to store your beekeeper suit by hanging it up.
 I keep mine in an outdoor shed near my other equipment.